 - Shortlisted applicants are required to attend an interview

 Students joining this programme are required to arrange their own visas.
 The EdUHK will assist students in getting the students visa from their home countries to Hong Kong.
 The USask will assist students in getting the students visa from their home countries to Canada.
 Students are required to obtain the visa (Category ED (Education)) to Thailand by themselves.

 (includes return economy class flights from students home city to Canada, Hong Kong, Thailand; all accommodation in Canada, Hong Kong and Thailand; local transportation in Canada, Hong Kong and Thailand; enrichment & cultural activities in Canada, Hong Kong and Thailand; full travel and medical insurance in Canada, Hong Kong and Thailand); residential meals (student halls) in Canada.)

 - The Program will be started in January 2022.

-- The Program is subject to approval by the governing bodies of the University of Saskatchewan and the Education University of Hong Kong
+- The Program is subject to final approval of the Education University of Hong Kong.

 - In the event of civil disruption in Hong Kong, the University of Saskatchewan and the Education University of Hong Kong reserve the right to modify program arrangements and extend the stay of students at the University of Saskatchewan from January to July, Thailand from September to December.